-In terms of credit risk, the Weighted Average Life (WAL) of the portfolio is limited to 120 days.
+In terms of credit risk, the weighted average life (WAL) of the portfolio is limited to 12 months.

-The WAL is the weighted average of the residual lifetime of each stock held by the Fund, i.e. the lifetime remaining until full repayment of the capital represented by the security.
+The WAL is the weighted average of the residual term of each stock held by the Fund, i.e. the time remaining until full repayment of the capital represented by the security.